 These concepts and the interpolation algorithm for deriving instance values are described in detail in the Font variations overview.

 The variation data for a font consists of a number of delta adjustment values.
-Each individual delta applies to a particular, target data item – the X coordinate of a particular point of a particular glyph, or the font’s sTypoAscender – and is also associated with a specific region within the font’s design variation space over which it is applicable.
+Each individual delta applies to a particular, target data item; for instance, the X coordinate of a point in a glyph outline , or the font’s sTypoAscender.
+Each delta is also associated with a specific region within the font’s design variation space over which it is applicable..
 Thus, a given delta is logically keyed by the target data item and the applicable region.

-A variable font includes a large number of deltas.
+A variable font includes many deltas.
 At the highest level, deltas are organized into collections for different target item sets:

 Deltas for positions of points of a ‘glyf’ table are stored in a ‘gvar’ table.